core-wg/oscore/draft-ietf-core-object-security.md

 (D)TLS protects hop-by-hop the entire message.
 OSCORE protects end-to-end all information that is not required for proxy operations (see {{protected-fields}}).
 (D)TLS and OSCORE can be combined, thereby enabling end-to-end security of the message payload, in combination with hop-by-hop protection of the entire message, during transport between end-point and intermediary node.
 In particular when OSCORE is used with HTTP, the additional TLS protection of HTTP hops is recommended, e.g. between an HTTP endpoint and a proxy translating between HTTP and CoAP.

-The consequences of unprotected message fields is analysed in {{unprot-fields}}.
+The consequences of unprotected message fields are analyzed in {{unprot-fields}}.
 Error messages occurring during CoAP processing are protected end-to-end.
 Error messages occurring during OSCORE processing are not always possible to protect, e.g. if the receiving endpoint cannot locate the right security context.
 It may still be favorable to send an unprotected error message, e.g. to prevent extensive retransmissions, so unprotected error messages are allowed as specified.
 Similar to error messages, signaling messages are not always possible to protect as they may be intended for an intermediary.
 Applications using unprotected error and signaling messages need to consider the threat that these messages may be spoofed.

 ## Security Context Establishment {#sec-context-establish}